List of Brazilian shows on Netflix: the 20 best in 2023

 Unfortunately, the disease soon proves to be quite abnormal and has frightening symptoms.

-Another interesting tip for those who like crime documentary series is Until Death Do Us Part.
+Another interesting tip for those who like crime documentary series is Until Life Do Us Part.
 Each of the episodes focuses on a different crime, with testimonies from family, friends, lawyers, and even police officers who worked on the case at the time.

 As the name of the series already suggests, the crimes are all passionately motivated.
-It is worth mentioning that as these are real facts, they are very heavy topics and that not everyone may want to follow.
+It is worth mentioning that as these are real facts, they are very heavy topics that not everyone may want to follow.

 19. Mystery Lab